inastitch/public-docs/quick_start/README.md

 # Quick start
+> You got a box containing the parts for an ``inastitch`` demo?
+You are at the right place.

 ## Introduction
-This page describes how to connect together the different parts of the ``inasitch`` demo.
+This page describes how to connect together the different parts of the ``inastitch`` demo.

 This is the final result:
 ![](pics/overview.jpg)